UzorNwokeaka/UzorNwokeaka/README.md

 Hi there, My name is Uzor Nwokeaka.

-I'm a Data Scientist & ML Engineer.
+I'm a Data Scientist & Machine Learning Engineer.

 **Skills and Experience**